ftolentino/portfolio/README.md

 ## Known Bugs

-* _The website is not completely responsive yet, will update when further lessons_
+* _The website is not completely responsive yet, will update when learning more in future lessons_

 ## License
 * MIT